 However, with a few adjustments to your mindset and several care strategies in place, you can make the experience as smooth as possible for everyone.
 Your approach and the environment you cultivate can make a big difference for both you and your loved one.

-How to Care for Dementia Patients
+How to Care for Someone with Dementia

 Many caregivers find that the more they understand about the disease, the greater their compassion for the men and women afflicted by the disease grows.
 When they start to visualize the effects on the brain and perceive the ramifications of the condition, they can’t help but see their family member through a new, tenderhearted lens.